Bharat Bandh against farm laws disrupts lives in pockets, highway blockades and train 'rokos' in places | Politics

 - India

-The impact of the 6 is to 4 pm Bharat Bandh, which saw demonstrations in many places, passed off relatively peacefully with no reports of injuries or serious crashes.
-It was felt the most around Delhi, Punjab, Haryana, and western Uttar Pradesh, the center of the farm protests, and also in large pockets of Kerala, Bihar, Jharkhand, West Bengal, and Odisha.
-Protesters blocked highways and arterial roads and squatted on tracks in several places from the morning as the shutdown called by the Samyukta Kisan Morcha, an umbrella body of 40 farmer unions got underway.
+The 6 am to 4 pm Bharat Bandh, which saw demonstrations and rallies in many places, passed off relatively peacefully with no reports of injuries or serious clashes.
+The impact was felt the most around Delhi, Punjab, Haryana and western Uttar Pradesh, the centre of the farm protests, and also in large pockets of Kerala, Bihar, Jharkhand, West Bengal and Odisha.
+Protesters blocked highways and arterial roads and squatted on tracks in several places from morning as the shutdown called by the Samyukta Kisan Morcha, an umbrella body of 40 farmer unions, got underway.
 The blockade was lifted at 4 pm.

+The SKM claimed in a statement that its call for a shutdown had received an ''unprecedented and historic'' response from more than 23 states and not a single untoward incident was reported from anywhere.

+''Reports have been pouring in about the overwhelmingly positive and resounding response to the Bharat Bandh call … to mark 10 months of peaceful protests with rightful demands from the 'annadaatas' of the country,'' it said.

+According to the SKM, people gathered at more than 500 locations in Punjab to express their support to the bandh.

-In neighboring Haryana, highways in Sirsa, Fatehabad, and Kurukshetra were blocked.
+In neighbouring Haryana, highways in Sirsa, Fatehabad and Kurukshetra were blocked.
 There were also reports of farmers squatting on rail tracks at a few places in the two states.

-"More than 20 locations are being blocked in Delhi, Ambala, and Firozepur divisions.
+“More than 20 locations are being blocked in Delhi, Ambala, and Firozepur divisions.
 About 25 trains are affected due to this,'' a Northern Railway spokesperson said.
-Farmer leader Yogendra Yadav told a TV channel that the bandh was "extraordinarily successful".
-Expressing happiness at the "geographical spread" of the strike, he said farmer organizations were out on the street in many states.
-He also apologized to those who were affected saying, ''Please bear with us.''
 Many non-NDA parties extended support to the bandh.
-These included the Congress, Aam Aadmi Party, Samajwadi Party, Telugu Desam Party, Bahujan Samaj Party, Left parties, and Swaraj India.
+These included the Congress, Aam Aadmi Party, Samajwadi Party, Telugu Desam Party, Bahujan Samaj Party, Left parties and Swaraj India.
 The YSR Congress government in Andhra Pradesh had also announced support to the Bharat Bandh.

 In West Bengal, life was largely unaffected but Left activists blocked roads and railway tracks in many places.
 Images from Kolkata showed protesters swarming a section of a railway track.
 Similar images came in from West Midnapore with Left Front supporters blocking the IIT Kharagpur-Hijri railway line.
 The ruling Trinamool Congress stayed away but said it supported the demands of the SKM.
 Elsewhere in the region, vehicular movement was impacted and shops shut in several places in Jharkhand, including in the state capital Ranchi and Dumka.
 Road blockades led to congestion on key highways.
 In Bihar and Odisha, too, there was a mixed response.
-RJD and CPI members blocked railway lines in Patna, Ara, Jahanabad, and Madhepura in Bihar, and several roads were closed too but markets were mostly open and offices registered usual attendance.
+RJD and CPI members blocked railway lines in Patna, Ara, Jahanabad and Madhepura in Bihar and several roads were closed too but markets were mostly open and offices registered usual attendance.
 Most private schools in the state were, however, shut.
-In Odisha, reports came in of protesters at different places in towns such as Bhubaneswar, Balasore, Rourkela, and Sambalpur.
-They also blocked the railway lines at Bhubaneswar station.
+In Odisha, reports came in of protests at different places, including in Bhubaneswar where demonstrators blocked the track at the Bhubaneswar station.

 Expressing support for protesting farmers, Congress leader Rahul Gandhi said the farmers' non-violent 'satyagraha' is still resolute.